MrLightWood/CSharp-BattleshipGame/README.md

-# CSharp-BattleshipGame
+# Battleship Game
-Battleship game written on C# and Blazor
+written on C# by Alikhan Sailekeyev